 Because we missed out on a lot of holiday traditions last year, I thought it would be fun to get my boys LEGO Star Wars advent calendars so they had something to look forward to each day.

-This year, I got them LEGO Harry Potter advent calendars because they are just getting into the world of Hogwarts.
+Last year, I got them LEGO Harry Potter advent calendars because they are just getting into the world of Hogwarts.

 Of course, you can always get the ones with chocolate inside!